By Charles | Updated May 28th, 2020

 When completing a qualifying bet we place a back and lay bet on the same market, effectively cancelling out the risk from each bet.
 We’ve then qualified for our free bet.

 It’s important to add, we usually lose a small amount of money when placing qualifying bets.
 See below for more details.

-We work out this loss before the event has even started using our matched betting calculator.
+The amount we stand to lose when qualifying for our free bet tokens.
+We work out this loss before the event has even started using a matched betting calculator.